Deepshift/DeepCreamPy/README.md

 A deep learning-based tool to automatically replace parts of artworks with plausible reconstructions.

-Before DeepCreamPy can be used, the user must color regions in the artwork using green color with an image editing program (e.g. GIMP, Photoshop).
+Before using DeepCreamPy, the user must mark regions in the artwork using green color with an image editing program (e.g., GIMP, Photoshop).
 DeepCreamPy takes the images with green colored regions as input, and a neural network automatically fills in the highlighted regions.

 You can download the latest release for Windows 64-bit [here](https://github.com/Deepshift/DeepCreamPy/releases/latest).

 For users interested in compiling DeepCreamPy themselves, DeepCreamPy can run on Windows, Mac, and Linux.

-Please before you open a new issue check [closed issues](https://github.com/Deepshift/DeepCreamPy/issues?q=is%3Aissue+is%3Aclosed) and check the [table of contents](https://github.com/Deepshift/DeepCreamPy#table-of-contents).
+Before opening a new issue, please check [closed issues](https://github.com/Deepshift/DeepCreamPy/issues?q=is%3Aissue+is%3Aclosed) and refer to the [table of contents](https://github.com/Deepshift/DeepCreamPy#table-of-contents).

 <p align="center">
 	<img src="https://github.com/Deepshift/DeepCreamPy/blob/master/readme_images/mermaid_collage.png" width="800">